ARGOeu/argo-messaging/doc/v1/docs/api_auth.md

 Each user is authenticated by adding the url parameter `?key=T0K3N` in each API request

+Users can also authenticate using the header `x-api-key`.

 If a user does not provide a valid token the following response is returned:
 ```json
 {